 For the Chef, your meat vendor should be able to source it for you.
 Sysco currently stocks it (demand status 2/2011) so I assume other broad band suppliers such as FSA, US Foods, etc also have access to caul fat.
-For the home cook, good butchers will be able to order caul fat for you, but expect to pay for it as there is only one membrane per pig.
-You might also try Asian markets although I've not had much luck there, personally.
+For the home cook, it can be more tricky because you’re not going to find it in your local supermarket.
+You can try talking to your supermarket butcher to see if they have a source for it, or check your local area for a professional butcher shop.
+Asian markets occasionally stock it.
 You can purchase it on Amazon.com (Caul Fat Pork - 10 Lb Case) as well as other online distributors.
 Check the pack size as some will only ship a 10 lb unit.

-Once you're ready to give cooking with caul fat a shot, here are a few recipes to get you started:
+Ready to give cooking with caul fat a shot?
+Here are a few recipes to get you started:

 Did you find the information about